 Management and governance

 A holistic management and governance approach as part of the cloud journey can not only help manage multiple cloud environments, tools and providers but also the growing number of services each cloud provider delivers.

 Cloud managed services provides skilled resources that augment in-house functionalities and IT infrastructure to be managed in collaboration with a third-party managed service provider (MSP) via cloud platforms.
 A broad spectrum of MSPs exist, so companies need to carefully consider which characteristics are most important for the MSP they choose.

-Moving to the cloud is a complex endeavor and must be thoughtfully planned and executed
+Moving to the cloud is a complex effort and must be thoughtfully planned and executed